kyma-incubator/compass/components/kyma-environment-broker/cmd/poc-eventhubs-provisioner/README.md

 Use the following steps for verification:

-- Update the `test.env` file with your account Azure account details.
+- Update the `test.env` file with your Azure account details.

 - Run the `verify.sh` file which will build and run a go binary that will execute the following flow in order: